minhquyet1204/minhquyet1204/README.md

 - ⚡ Fun fact: ...
 -->

-- Open to work
+- Open to work.
-- Love to learn new things related to Frontend
+- Love to learn new things related to Frontend.
 - I'm very passionate and dedicated to my work.